Technigo/application-remote-boot-camp/README.md

-# :star2: Apply for the Technigo Remote frontend program :star2:
+# Apply for the Technigo Remote frontend program

 We're happy that you're thinking about applying for our boot camp!
-Here you'll find all information about the code challenge and the written application.
+Here you'll find all information about the code introduction and the written application.
 The application is designed to let you try out three of the foundations of the program:

 1. Coding
 2. Knowledge sharing
 3. Self-reflection

-The application is however different if you are applying for the full program or only the first part.
-The first part can be seen as a course in frontend development and is not enough to start working with code directly after.
+The application is a bit different if you are applying for the full program or only the first part.
+The first part can be seen as a basic course in frontend development and is not enough to start working with code directly after.
 Since the objectives are a bit different, so is the application.

 ### Apply for the full program:

-✅First, complete the code challenge.
+✅First, complete the code introduction.
 See brief below.

 ✅Secondly, write your application. **[Fill in the written application.](https://technigo.typeform.com/to/WYgUEV)**